Complete Guide to a Child Psychology Degree Online

 A master's degree is the minimum requirement to become a licensed counselor specializing in school or child psychology.
 Master's programs include advanced theoretical coursework, as well as clinical practicums that require interviewing and counseling patients.
 During the child psychology doctorate program, students usually work on a research project while also interning in a child psychology treatment setting.
 Working professionals may choose to attend a certificate program in child psychology to extend their knowledge of the field.

-Comprehensive List of Accredited Online Child Psychology Colleges & Universities
+Comprehensive List of Online Colleges & Universities for a Child Psychology Degree

 Associate degrees in psychology are generally similar, as they don't tailor to specific areas of focus, such as child psychology.
 Some associate programs will allow students to have a focus in child psychology with elective courses on early childhood development.
 Associate programs admit students with a high school diploma and usually take two years to complete.
 As a precursor to the child psychology field, an associate degree will provide students with psychology basics and fundamental information.
 General education courses will include English, history, math, fine arts, speech, composition, and biology.
 Psychology courses may include an introduction to psychology, developmental psychology, human behavior, child development, and history of psychology.
 Associate degrees are often tailored toward students who plan on continuing their education and receiving a bachelor's or master's degree.